JeanRivera23/Meal123_V2/README.md

 Instructions:

-* Set up an account if you like by signing up or to save some time use the following credentials:
+* Set up an account by signing up, or if you just want to take a quick look at the app you can use the following credentials:
     - email: jean@email.com
     - password: 123456